learn-co-students/dsc-distributions-section-intro-v2-1-onl01-dtsc-ft-030220/README.md

 We're then going to look at a range of techniques for representing distributions - the Probability Mass Function, the Cumulative Distribution Function, and the Probability Density Function.

-We're then going to dig a little deeper into the Normal/Gaussian distribution and the Standard Normal Distribution, before introducing the ideas of skewness and kurtosis that can be used to quantify how "un-normal" a given distribution is.

-We'll then introduce the use cases for z-tables and p-values for describing statistical significance, and we'll finish off the section by looking at the "one-sample z test" - the most basic type of hypothesis test.
+We're then going to dig a little deeper into the Normal/Gaussian distribution and the Standard Normal Distribution, and we'll introduce the use cases for z-tables and p-values for describing statistical significance.
+We'll finish off the section by looking at the "one-sample z test" - the most basic type of hypothesis test.

-We'll finish up the distributions section by introducing the Exponential distribution.
-In some ways it can be thought of as the inverse of a Poisson distribution, allowing us to answer questions about the amount of time it might take before a given event occurs.
+In the Appendix to this Module, you can learn more about the ideas of skewness and kurtosis that can be used to quantify how "un-normal" a given distribution is.
+We'll also introduce some additional distribution functions, like the uniform, Poisson, and exponential distributions.

 ## Summary

 In this section, we're going to take a deeper dive into a range of foundational statistical concepts that we'll need as we start to dig into machine learning later in the course.